MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-it-works.md

 **Agent setup**

-From the SharePoint admin center, the user selects Migration and then File Shares.
-The user downloads the agent setup file and installs it on each Windows computer or virtual machine they want to use as migration agent.
+From the SharePoint admin center, select Migration and then File Shares.
+Download the agent setup file and install it on each Windows computer or virtual machine you want to use as a migration agent.
 The agent setup file prompts for two sets of credentials; the SharePoint Admin credentials to access your destination and the Windows credentials that have read access to any of the network file shares you plan to migrate.

 This pair of credentials creates a trust with Migration Manager.
 Migration Manager now sees it as an available agent to which it can automatically distribute migrations tasks.

 **Task creation**

-After the user configures the agent, anyone with the permission to go into the SharePoint Admin center can create tasks.
+After you configure the agent, anyone with the permission to go into the SharePoint Admin center can create tasks.

 When adding a task, Migration Manager authenticates to the destination tenant and then prompts for the source file location and destination location.
 Selecting **Migrate** submits the task.
 The scanning, packaging, uploading, and importing steps are then performed in parallel across all the files chosen for migration.